munificent/craftinginterpreters/book/statements-and-state.md

 Dynamic scope for variables lives on in some corners.
 Emacs Lisp defaults to dynamic scope for variables.
 The [`binding`][binding] macro in Clojure provides it.
-The widely-disliked [`with` statement][with] in JavaScript turns properties on an object into dynamically-scoped variables.
+The widely disliked [`with` statement][with] in JavaScript turns properties on an object into dynamically scoped variables.

 [binding]: http://clojuredocs.org/clojure.core/binding
 [with]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with